 Councils also work with vendors to offer magazine subscriptions, nut and candy products, and more for the fall product program.
 These companies are Ashdon Farms, Trophy Nut, and M2 Media Group.
-Each provides online tools and activities for girls to download.
-Magazine selection and sales may take place online-check with your council for more details.
+M2 Media Group provides online tools and activities for Girl Scouts.
+Check with your council for more details.